christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 ### The Protocol in Detail

+"Raft is linearizable (strong consistency) because it handles read/write all by the same leader" https://ieeexplore.ieee.org/document/9458806

+TODO original raft is CP (in CAP) and PC/EC (in PACELC)

 - leader election, log replication, configuration changes, log compaction

 - Messages
 - Message clock synchonisation/enumeration with term:index (TODO reference to (#sec:consensus-protocols))
+    - TODO: is it a logical clock?
+A hybrid logical clock (HLC)? https://medium.com/geekculture/all-things-clock-time-and-order-in-distributed-systems-hybrid-logical-clock-in-depth-7c645eb03682
 - Random timeout
 \todo{Reference the random timeout thing from sec consensus-protocols which is one basic characteristic}
 - Log compaction / snapshotting